 A comprehensive examination is required of all candidates for the Master of Arts in

-Anthropology.
+Anthropology, to assess Learning Goals (see appendix).
 The exams may be taken by students

-in good standing (minimum GPA 3.0) after completing all required core and track courses or in the term when the
+in good standing (minimum GPA 3.0) after completing all required core and concentration

-last required courses are taken.
+courses or the term when final requirements are taken.
 Comprehensives may be taken

 before, during, or after completion of the practicum.
-The exam consists of three portions: general (core) writtens,
+The exam consists of three portions:

-all portions of the exam.
+in performance throughout all portions of the exam.

 Comprehensives are held twice during each academic year: once in the fall and once

-takes place on the third day.
+on a third day.

 Written exam topics are to be planned out in consultation with the committee chair

-with each person who will pose a written exam question
+two.
+For Day 1 exams, candidates should meet with each person who will pose a question

 to request study questions and advice on preparing for the exam.
-However, faculty is not required to provide
+However, faculty

-days.
+days, and run from 9 a.m. until 1 p.m.
 Candidates who arrive late will not receive additional time to complete the exam.

 Candidates are expected to prepare typed exam essays on computers, although select

 answers or portions of answers (e.g., statistical calculations) may be written in

 longhand.
 Requests to complete essays in longhand must be approved in advance by the

 committee chair.
-Candidates must secure an active Tigerlan account
+Candidates must secure an active University account in advance of

-The Manning computer lab will be reserved for writtens.
+will be reserved for writtens.
 Unauthorized individuals may not enter the lab during

 exams.
 Academic misconduct of any form is not tolerated.

-their surname and should print their name and identify the course/topic on all handwritten
+their surname, and should print their name and identify the course/topic on all handwritten

 work.
 It is advisable to begin each essay on a new page with the title of the course/topic.